In this post, we’ll look at 10 portable generator maintenance tips that you can use to keep your home generator primed

 If your generator has a battery for quick starting, keep it fully charged using a trickle charger as part of your portable generator maintenance.
 You never know when you might need to use the generator.
-Check your battery annually and replace as needed.
+Check your battery annually and replace it as needed.

 Tip #6: Don’t Let the Backup Generator Run Dry

 When operating your portable backup generator to provide electricity to your home, be sure to not let the gas tank run dry.
 Devices in your home that draw electricity continue to do so as the engine stops and can draw the magnetic field from the coils of some generators.
 The next time you start it, your generator may not produce electricity.